JBoas/Reflection/README.md

 ---

 # End of Sixith Week
 ## 10/13/2017
 This week we first had a general reeview of if statements, which I beleive I have a good grasp on.
 Nothing really new.
 On Wednesday we learned about while loops, which loops a command or commands until a certain requirment is met.
 For example a While code line would be While temp > 10.0).
 Then it could run print("it is cold") for example.
 On Thursday we learned about for loops.
 For loops stand for a certain thing inside something else, usually a list.
 For example for num1 in range(10) would print each number beween 0-10 ten times.

+---

+#End of Seventh and Eighth Week
+## 10/27/2017
+The first week was a few days of review to understand while loops.
+While loops run until the while statement is considered false.
+The other day was review of for loops, EX for number in range(10) this would just give each number from 0 to 10 the name of number and run the code following with each number.
+The review of the iteration was done through writing code to determine if a number was strong and armstrong.
+Strong numbers are the sum of the factorials being equal to the number itself.
+For example 145 is strong, 1+(1*2*3*4)+(1*2*3*4*5)= 145.
+Armstrong numbers are the digits of a number to the power of how many total digits there are.
+Ex 371, 3 digits, 3**3 + 7**3 + 1**3 = 371.
+This past week we worked on problems to test the knowledge of while and for loops.
+I have completed 2 out of 3 problems so far.
+I completed 2 problems with good understanding and the last of my 3 problems has proven some difficulty.